versis/sf/README.md

 This template demonstrates the usage of [Data Stream Protocol](https://sdk.vercel.ai/docs/ai-sdk-ui/stream-protocol#data-stream-protocol) to stream chat completions from a Python endpoint ([FastAPI](https://fastapi.tiangolo.com)) and display them using the [useChat](https://sdk.vercel.ai/docs/ai-sdk-ui/chatbot#chatbot) hook in your Next.js application.

+## Card Details AI Generation

+This project now includes AI-powered card detail generation using Azure OpenAI API.
+The following features are supported:

+- Automatic generation of card name (creative and evocative)
+- Phonetic pronunciation (using IPA symbols)
+- Part of speech (typically noun)
+- Descriptive text for the color

+The system will automatically generate these details when you provide a color name and hex value without specifying your own card details.

 ## Deploy your own

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fvercel-labs%2Fai-sdk-preview-python-streaming&env=OPENAI_API_KEY&envDescription=API%20keys%20needed%20for%20application&envLink=https%3A%2F%2Fgithub.com%2Fvercel-labs%2Fai-sdk-preview-python-streaming%2Fblob%2Fmain%2F.env.example)